graycoreio/daffodil/libs/design/guides/theming/customize-your-own-theme.md

 $app-tertiary-dark: daff-theme.daff-configure-palette(palette.$app-purple, 50);
 ```

+> Use a lighter hue for dark mode so colors stay legible against a dark background.
+Daffodil's default theme uses `60` for light mode and `50` for dark mode.

 ## Define themes
 Use the `daff-create-theme` function to define light and dark themes.
 This function accepts a single map parameter with configuration options.